Diary of Lindsay Robert Turner, 1918 (Vol. 5) - Part 5

 12/8/18 I had been fortunate in

-Netting a very Substantial austral-
+netting a very Substantial Australian

-ian Mail last night so read a
+Mail last night so read a

 number of the letters in bed but

-I had as sooner made up my
+I had no sooner made up my

-Mind to sleep when off I went and
+mind to sleep when off I went and

 remembered nothing more until